Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Introduction

 This paper is organized as follows.
-In Section~\ref{Sec2}, we introduce the rotating KBR spacetime and analyze the motion of test particles, deriving expressions for the energy, angular momentum, and effective potential for equatorial circular orbits.
+In Section~\ref{Sec2}, we introduce the rotating KBR spacetime and analyze the motion of test particles, derive expressions for the energy, angular momentum, and effective potential for equatorial circular orbits.
 Section~\ref{Sec3} investigates small harmonic oscillations around stable orbits and the corresponding epicyclic frequencies measured by a distant observer.
-In Section~\ref{Sec4}, we compute the quasinormal modes of a massless scalar field in the KBR background using the WKB method, highlighting the influence of the magnetic field and black-hole spin on the oscillation and damping rates.
+In Section~\ref{Sec4}, we compute the QNMs of a massless scalar field in the KBR background using the WKB method, highlighting the influence of the magnetic field and black-hole spin on the oscillation and damping rates.
 Section~~\ref{Sec5} presents general relativistic hydrodynamic simulations of BHL accretion onto a KBR BH, examining the formation of shock cones, flip-flop instabilities, and transitions to toroidal structures.
-The radial and azimuthal variability of the accretion flow, including mass accretion rates and spiral density patterns, is analyzed in Section~\ref{Sec6}.
-Section~\ref{Sec7} carries out a power spectral analysis of the accretion variability, identifying distinct families of quasi-periodic oscillations associated with different accretion morphologies.
-In Section~~\ref{Sec8}, we compare our numerical QPO frequencies with observations from X-ray binary systems and provide a physical interpretation of the model transitions.
-Finally, Section~\ref{Sec9} summarizes our conclusions and discusses the astrophysical implications of our findings.
+The radial and azimuthal variability of the accretion flow is analyzed, including mass accretion rates and spiral density patterns.
+We also carry out a power spectral analysis of the accretion variability, identifying distinct families of QPOs associated with different accretion morphologies.
+In Section~~\ref{Sec8}, we place our numerical QPO frequencies in the context of observed QPO phenomenology in X-ray binary systems, discuss possible qualitative correspondences, and provide a physical interpretation of the model transitions together with their limitations.